 Treatment is often “watch and wait” as pityriasis rosea often disappears after a few weeks.
 However, there are treatment options, which include:

 During the presence of pityriasis rosea, patients are advised to severely restrict physical activity that can lead to overheating the body, and to avoid hot baths.

-Get Pityriasis Rosea Treatment treatment at St. Peters, Missouri
+Get Pityriasis Rosea treatment at St. Peters, Missouri

-This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Kyle Eash and Dr. Paul Gruber, offering Pityriasis Rosea Treatment treatment to the residents of St. Peters, Missouri.
+This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Paul Gruber and Dr. Aaron Dwan, offering Pityriasis Rosea treatment to the residents of St. Peters, Missouri.